SiPAyi/SiPAyi/README.md

 ### About Me

-- 🔭 I’m currently working on NXP AIM competition ...
+- 🔭 I’m currently researching about robot navigation and guidance on NXP AIM competition ...
+- 🤖 Participated in Robotics competitions like ROBOTRAC, NXP-AIM, E-YANTRA
 - 🌱 I’m currently learning Robotics, Machine Learning...
 - 👯 I’m looking to collaborate on the concept "make the earth better place to leave"
 - 🤔 I’m looking for help with building robots
-- 💬 Ask me about webdevelopment, arduino
+- 💬 Ask me about Robotics
 - 📫 How to reach me: [Twitter](https://twitter.com/Sai20994019), [LinkedIn](https://www.linkedin.com/in/sipayi/)
 - 😄 Pronouns: saik,
 - ⚡ Fun fact: I cook biryani very well😋